saketjain/saketjain.github.io/_posts/2025-05-06-why-i-love-ai-ml.md

 I believe in learning by doing.
 Whether it’s building a proof-of-concept, automating a daily task, or experimenting with a new framework — I think every small project adds up to something meaningful.

-This blog will be my space to share those learnings — the wins, the struggles, and the lightbulb moments.
+This blog will be my space to share those learnings — the wins, the struggles, and the lightbulb moments

 ---